Lee Artoe

 Santa Clara Broncos, and in 1940 was picked in the 11th round by Chicago.

 He returned a fumble in the 1942 NFL Championship Game 52 yards for the first score of the game.

 Artoe served in the U.S. Navy as a member of the Underwater Demolition Team.

+He died in Wilmette, Illinois on April 1, 2005, and was buried at Memorial Park Cemetery in Skokie.